melisakkus/BookingRapidApi/README.md

-# RapidApi  ile Otel Rezervasyon Projesi
+# Hotel Reservation Project with RapidApi

-BookingRapidApi, kullanıcıların çeşitli kriterlere göre otel arayabilecekleri ve en uygun seçenekleri kolayca karşılaştırarak görüntüleyebilecekleri bir otel listeleme platformu olarak tasarlandı.
-Kullanıcılar, otel aramalarını konum, kişi sayısı gibi farklı filtrelere göre yapabiliyor.
-Sonuçlar ise sade ve anlaşılır bir tablo formatında sunuluyor.
-Bu tabloda şu bilgiler yer alıyor:
+BookingRapidApi is designed as a hotel listing platform where users can search for hotels based on various criteria and easily compare and view the most suitable options.
+Users can perform hotel searches using different filters such as location and number of guests.
+The results are presented in a simple and clear table format.
+This table includes the following information:

-• Otel Adı
+• Hotel Name

-• Değerlendirme Sayısı
+• Number of Reviews

-• Görsel (Fotoğraf)
+• Image (Photo)

-• Kullanıcı Puanı
+• User Rating

-Bu sayede, kullanıcılar farklı otelleri kolayca karşılaştırarak en uygun seçeneği seçebiliyorlar.
+This allows users to easily compare different hotels and select the most suitable option.

-Veri Kaynağı:  Veriler, RapidAPI üzerinden entegre edilen Booking API aracılığıyla gerçek zamanlı olarak alınmakta ve AJAX (jQuery) teknolojisiyle sayfa yenilenmeden dinamik olarak kullanıcıya sunulmaktadır.
+Data Source: Data is retrieved in real-time through the Booking API integrated via RapidAPI and dynamically presented to the user without page refresh using AJAX (jQuery) technology.

 ## Backend

-•	ASP.NET Core MVC – Web uygulama altyapısı
+• ASP.NET Core MVC – Web application infrastructure

-•	.NET 8.0 – Geliştirme platformu
+• .NET 8.0 – Development platform

-•	Entity Framework Core – ORM ve veri erişimi
+• Entity Framework Core – ORM and data access

-•	RapidAPI – Booking API – Otel verilerinin alınması
+• RapidAPI – Booking API – Retrieving hotel data

-•	RESTful API – HTTP üzerinden dış servislerle iletişim
+• RESTful API – Communication with external services over HTTP

-•	Newtonsoft.Json – JSON veri çözümleme
+• Newtonsoft.Json – JSON data parsing

-•	ViewComponent – Sayfa içi modüler yapıların yönetimi
+• ViewComponent – Managing modular structures within pages

 ## Frontend

-•	AJAX (jQuery) – Sayfa yenilenmeden veri alma ve güncelleme
+• AJAX (jQuery) – Data retrieval and updates without page refresh

-•	Bootstrap – Responsive arayüz tasarımı
+• Bootstrap – Responsive interface design

-•	Razor (.cshtml) – Dinamik HTML sayfaları
+• Razor (.cshtml) – Dynamic HTML pages

 ## Proje Görselleri